Is 524 a Good Credit Score? Everything You Need to Know

 Improving Your Credit Score

-• Reduce Credit Card Balances: Aim to lower your credit card balances to below 30% of your credit limit.
+• Minimize credit card balances.
+Try to have your credit card balances less than thirty percent of your credit limit.

-• Check for Errors: Review your credit report for any inaccuracies and dispute them with the credit bureaus.
+• Look over your credit report for any mistakes; then, dispute them with the credit agencies.

 FAQs About Credit Scores